 Other government programs include

-State Children’s Health Insurance Program, which provides matching federal funds to states for health insurance for families with children and which was designed to help ensure coverage for uninsured children when family income was below average but too high to qualify for Medicaid
+State Children’s Health Insurance Program, which provides matching federal funds to states for health insurance for families with children and which was designed to help ensure coverage for uninsured children whose family income was below average but too high to qualify for Medicaid (see also Healthcare.gov: The Children's Health Insurance Program (CHIP))

-Indian Health Service, which is a system of government hospitals and clinics providing health services to about 2 million American Indians and Alaskan natives living on or near a reservation
+Indian Health Service, which is a system of government hospitals and clinics providing health services to about 2.6 million American Indians and Alaskan natives living on or near a reservation (see also Indian Health Service—official website of the Federal Health Program for American Indians and Alaska Natives)

-Overall, about 30% of the population is covered by government insurance or government-provided care.
-The ACA expands the eligibility criteria for Medicaid and provides federal funding assistance to state Medicaid programs.
-However, it is still not yet clear how widely available states will make Medicaid and, thus, how many additional people will be enrolled.
+Overall, about 35% of the population is covered by government insurance or government-provided care.
+The ACA expands the eligibility criteria for Medicaid and provides federal funding assistance to state Medicaid programs to encourage states to make Medicaid more available and enroll additional people.

 People pay for care not covered by other sources out of their own funds, often using their savings for small expenditures and borrowing (including using credit cards) for large expenditures.

 Flexible spending accounts (FSAs) are offered by some employers.
 Through these accounts, employees can choose to have a limited amount of money deducted from their paychecks to pay for out-of-pocket health care expenses.
 The money deducted is not subject to federal income taxes.
-However, the account does not earn interest, and any unused money is forfeited at the end of the year.
+However, the account does not earn interest.
+If any money is unused at the end of the year, the balance may be spent over a 2.5-month grace period, or up to $550 of it may be carried over into the next year (these restrictions have been temporarily stayed until 2023, at the discretion of the employer).

 Health savings accounts (HSAs) can also be used to pay out-of-pocket expenses; these accounts earn interest, and unused balances need not be forfeited.
 Most people who are eligible for these accounts are eligible because their health insurance plans limit their reimbursements enough to be classified as high-deductible health plans.

-Health care is paid for by government programs (eg, Medicare, Medicaid), private health insurance plans (usually through employers), and personal funds (out-of-pocket).
+Health care is paid for by government programs (eg, Medicare, Medicaid), private health insurance plans (usually through employers), personal funds (out-of-pocket), and other public and private sources.